sgignoux/sicp-solutions.net/content/post/sicp-solution-exercise-1-22.md

 ### Chicken Scheme, with compiled code, is less variable

 I wanted to compare to another implementation and managed to get the program compiled with [Chicken Scheme](https://www.call-cc.org/).
-The results are a little more consistante:
+The results are somewhat more consistent:

 | log(prime) | prime          | time (µs) |
 | ---------- | -------------- | --------- |